DeustoDatacom/BDAP/dataviz.md

 Prototypes are made to obtain feedback on them: get to the stakeholders early and often.

-Focus not on whether they like it or not, but rather on **what the visualization can and cannot do** (contextual interview where the stakeholder uses the visualization).
+Focus not on whether they like it or not, but rather on **what the visualisation can and cannot do** (contextual interview where the stakeholder uses the visualisation).

 ### <span class="pretitle">3.
-The artefact goes social</span> Responsive data visualization {data-transition="fade"}
+The artefact goes social</span> Responsive data visualisation {data-transition="fade"}

->Responsive web design, and responsive data visualization are not simply a way to make our content accessible on smaller screens.
+>Responsive web design, and responsive data visualisation are not simply a way to make our content accessible on smaller screens.
 We need to build an ergonomic web that feels natural regardless of device type.

 <span class="source">(Hinderman 2018)</span>

 ### <span class="pretitle">3.
-The artefact goes social</span> Responsive data visualization {data-transition="fade"}
+The artefact goes social</span> Responsive data visualisation {data-transition="fade"}

 Unknowns require adaptability.

->- the context in which **the user** is trying to consume the visualization
+>- the context in which **the user** is trying to consume the visualisation
 >- changes in **the data** that is being displayed

 ::: notes

 the user: core of responsive web design as a whole

-the data: unique to data visualization.
-This is what makes a visualization FULLY responsive _vs._ simply scaling them at different viewport sizes, like an image.
+the data: unique to data visualisation.
+This is what makes a visualisation FULLY responsive _vs._ simply scaling them at different viewport sizes, like an image.

->[...] every single thing that you can do to make your visualization more clear, more usable, or more communicative is a reaction to either the context in which the user is trying to consume it, or a change in the data being displayed.
+>[...] every single thing that you can do to make your visualisation more clear, more usable, or more communicative is a reaction to either the context in which the user is trying to consume it, or a change in the data being displayed.

-<span class="source">(Hinderman 2018, p.317)</span>

 :::

 ### <span class="pretitle">3.
-The artefact goes social</span> Responsive data visualization {data-transition="fade"}
+The artefact goes social</span> Responsive data visualisation {data-transition="fade"}

 **Output side (the client)**